 The conference is a unique opportunity for undergraduate students to experience a professional conference in the field, to share and present their work, and to meet other students and learn about the various kinds of exciting, cutting-edge work being conducted here at Cornell.

 The department hosts renowned speakers from all over the world to visit and speak about their research.
-These lectures are held most Friday afternoons (Uris Hall 202 from 12:20-1:30) and are open to the Cornell community.
+These lectures are held most Friday afternoons (from 12:20-1:30; location for the 2021-22 academic year TBA) and are open to the Cornell community.
 Undergraduates are encouraged to attend our departmental colloquium.
-A list of the speakers can be found here.

 Graduate Research Seminar

-Similarly, our department hosts the Graduate Research Seminar every spring semester, where Psychology Department Graduate Students present their original.
+Similarly, our department hosts the Graduate Research Seminar every spring semester, where Psychology Department Graduate Students present their original research.
 The GRS occurs on Monday afternoons (Uris Hall 202 from 12:20-1:30).
-A list of the speakers can be found here.

 Undergraduates are welcomed and encouraged to attend our departmental colloquium and the Graduate Research Seminar.